moby/moby/project/PACKAGERS.md

 Some of Docker's features are activated by using optional command-line flags or by having support for them in the kernel or userspace.
 A few examples include:

-* AUFS graph driver (requires AUFS patches/support enabled in the kernel, and at least the "auplink" utility from aufs-tools)
+* AUFS storage driver (requires AUFS patches/support enabled in the kernel, and at least the "auplink" utility from aufs-tools)
-* BTRFS graph driver (requires BTRFS support enabled in the kernel)
+* BTRFS storage driver (requires BTRFS support enabled in the kernel)
-* ZFS graph driver (requires userspace zfs-utils and a corresponding kernel module)
+* ZFS storage driver (requires userspace zfs-utils and a corresponding kernel module)
 * Libseccomp to allow running seccomp profiles with containers

 ## Daemon Init Script